overwolf/overwolf.github.io/docs/topics/type-definition-file.md

 **You can find the Overwolf API ts definition file [here](https://github.com/overwolf/types/blob/master/overwolf.d.ts)**

-If you are working with Typescript, you can install the ts file as an [npm package](https://www.npmjs.com/package/@overwolf/types).
+If you are working with Typescript, you can install it as a [npm package](https://www.npmjs.com/package/@overwolf/types).

 ## TypeScript overview